pauldotyu/azure-virtual-desktop-terraform/README.md

     - [Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
     - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+> The Terraform script will dynamically peer the WVD virtual network with any virtual network with the tag `role=azops` so make sure the virtual networks that host your **AD** and **DEVOPS** machines are tagged as such.

 ## Overview

 The Terraform configuration will generate a "random pet name" to be used in naming Azure resources.
 This is fun for a demo, but you can change this as needed.